MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 \end{aligned}
 $$

-Let $K$ be the set of all sets of effects that might be a description of the ⭐_world_ ⭐:
+Let $K$ be the set of all sets of effects that might be a complete description of the ⭐_world_ ⭐:

 $$
 \begin{aligned}